iec 60309 power cords

 Need for Color Coding

-We touched on it briefly, but the need for color coding among power whips is extremely important for the industry as a whole.
+We touched on it briefly, but the need for color coding conventions among power whips is extremely important for the industry as a whole.
 IEC 60309 is the worldwide standard for plugs, sockets, outlets, and couplers in industrious settings.

 Furthermore, the standard allows for a maximum voltage of 1000 V DC/AC, a maximum current of 800 A, and a maximum frequency of 500Hz.
 Additionally, the required ambient temperature should range from -25 degrees Celsius to 40 degrees Celsius.